natgo/wt-wiki-scraper/wikitext-transpiled/ground/Magach%205.md

 ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".''

 '''Pros:'''

+* decent 105mm gun with access to APFSDS
+* night fighting ability with NVD

 *

 '''Cons:'''

+* not very fast
+* low survivability even with ERA
+* no HMGs to defend yourself from CAS

 *

 == History ==